badfeather/bfnest/README.md

 A starter theme (not to be confused with a parent theme or framework) for Bad Feather projects.
 It's useful for us, so hell, it might be helpful to you.
 A constant work in progress.
 Use at your own peril.

-This theme uses Grunt both to process and lint SASS, and Javascript files, as well as to install NPM and Bower dependencies.
+This theme uses Grunt to process and lint SASS and Javascript files, minify Javascript and image files, and install NPM and Bower dependencies.

 ## Getting Started
 ### Installing